CosmosContracts/roadmap/proposals/1-general-overview.md

 ### Goals

-1. Ensure the network is updated and maintained to ensure its stability, scalability, and efficiency.
+1. Ensure the network is updated and maintained to guarantee stability, scalability, and efficiency.
-1. Increase network activity and community engagement.
+2. Increase network activity and community engagement.
-1. Create the fundation to collaborate with other projects inside and outside the Interchain ecosystem.
+3. Establish the foundation for collaboration with other projects within and outside the Interchain ecosystem.
-1. Grow our user base, both developers and end-users.
+4. Expand the user base, including both developers and end-users.
-1. Improve communication of what's new on Juno, make sure we have good coverage of all the released features trough popular marketing initiatives.
+5. Improve communication about new developments on Juno and ensure comprehensive coverage of released features through popular marketing initiatives.
-1. Make sure there is enough check and balances with the teams working on the network.
+6. Implement adequate checks and balances for teams working on the network.
-1. Make sure the network is sustainable long-term, with a well diversified treasury and incentives.
+7. Ensure the network’s long-term sustainability with a diversified treasury and incentives.

-### Focus Areas

-TO FILL

 ---